 Routine blood draw patients welcome

-We specialize in COVID-19 testing for travelers – results in 24-48 hours.
+We specialize in COVID-19 testing – results in 24-48 hours.
+In a hurry?
+Ask about our (cash-only, approved for travel) one-hour PCR Express COVID-19 Test.

 Carefully follow these instructions:

-1. Before scheduling a visit, you must obtain a prescription from a medical provider for your testing.
+1. If you have symptoms or were exposed to COVID-19, before scheduling a visit, you must obtain a prescription from a medical provider for your testing.

 Without this, we will not be able to perform your test!
 Below you will find several options for obtaining a prescription depending on whether you would like to pay through your insurance or out of pocket.

 Patients with insurance: Call your primary care physician (PCP) for a prescription.
-If you do not have a PCP you can call Amwell at 855-635-1393 or by visiting their website at www.amwell.com
+Your PCP may fax (412-515-0575) or email ([email protected]) your prescription.
+If you do not have a PCP, you can contact Amwell at 855-635-1393 or by visiting their website at https://patients.amwell.com

-Patients paying out of pocket: Please click here for an online service where you may be able to obtain a prescription script for the Covid-19 diagnostic test only.
+Patients paying out of pocket: Please click here for an online service where you may be able to obtain a prescription for the COVID-19 diagnostic test only.
 The price is $150 which includes the test.

 Our waiting room is compliant with all health and safety guidelines.
 Masks and social distancing measures are required.
 Only 6 people are permitted in the waiting room at a time.